 Every teacher is responsible for the learning in their classroom; the delivery of the curriculum is differentiated to cater for the varying abilities and learning styles of the students in the class.
 The approach to teaching students with special educational needs and disabilities listed above is employed when the needs of a student are outside the regular parameters seen within a class.

-All decisions about the type and amount of support that a student receives will be an on-going collaboration between the student, parent, teachers, Intervention and Inclusion Co-ordinator, outside agencies, Senior Leadership Team, Headteacher and Governors.
+All decisions about the type and amount of support that a student receives will be an on-going collaboration between the student, parent, teachers, Director of Intervention and Inclusion, outside agencies, Senior Leadership Team, Headteacher and Governors.
 Working closely with parents and professionals, we will always seek to teach every student so they can achieve their best; the type and level of support remains fluid depending on the specific needs of the student at any particular time.

 All students are included in school activities and trips.
-Where students have additional needs there will be student specific risk assessments completed and adequate support where appropriate will be put in place to ensure a safe and successful trip for all, this may include a teaching assistant accompanying a student who has an EHCP or statement.
+Where students have additional needs there will be student specific risk assessments completed and adequate support where appropriate will be put in place to ensure a safe and successful trip for all, this may include a teaching assistant accompanying a student who has an EHCP or statement if appropriate.

-- Who is the school’s Intervention and Inclusion Co-ordinator and what are their contact details?
+4. Who is the school’s Director of Intervention and Inclusion and what are their contact details?

 Mrs L. Colvin-Grieve firstname.lastname@example.org